zalkklop/LVSM/README.md

 This is the **official repository** for the paper _"LVSM: A Large View Synthesis Model with Minimal 3D Inductive Bias"_.

 The code here is a **re-implementation** and **differs** from the original version developed at Adobe.
-However, the provided checkpoints are from the original Adobe implementation.
+However, the provided checkpoints are from the original Adobe implementation and were trained inside Adobe.

 We have verified that the re-implemented version matches the performance of the original.
 For any questions or issues, please contact Haian Jin at [haianjin0415@gmail.com](mailto:haianjin0415@gmail.com).